mit-73/true_bloc/README.md

 ### Video Tutorials

-- [Bloc Library: Basics and Beyond 🚀](https://youtu.be/knMvKPKBzGE) - Talk given at [Flutter Europe](https://fluttereurope.dev) about the basics of the bloc library, by [MiT](https://github.com/mit-73).
+- [Bloc Library: Basics and Beyond 🚀](https://youtu.be/knMvKPKBzGE) - Talk given at [Flutter Europe](https://fluttereurope.dev) about the basics of the bloc library, by [Felix Angelov](https://github.com/felangel).
 - [Flutter Bloc Library Tutorial](https://www.youtube.com/watch?v=hTExlt1nJZI) - Introduction to the Bloc Library, by [Reso Coder](https://resocoder.com).
 - [Flutter Youtube Search](https://www.youtube.com/watch?v=BJY8nuYUM7M) - How to build a Youtube Search app which interacts with an API using the bloc and flutter_bloc packages, by [Reso Coder](https://resocoder.com).
 - [Flutter Bloc - AUTOMATIC LOOKUP - v0.20 (and Up), Updated Tutorial](https://www.youtube.com/watch?v=_vOpPuVfmiU) - Updated Tutorial on the Flutter Bloc Package, by [Reso Coder](https://resocoder.com).